waynodiablo/Oystercard/pills/js_functions.md

 ### Initialization code

-Instead of an `initialize` method, the code inside the curly braces after the class definition will be run when we create a new instance of a class.
+Instead of an `initialize` method, the code inside the curly braces after the function definition will be run when we create a new function object.
 For instance:

 ~~~javascript
 function Dog(name) {